ibm-cloud-architecture/refarch-asset-analytics/asset-mgr-ms/README.md

 ## Preparation
 You need to have Cassandra deployed, we present multiple choices in [this note](../docs/cassandra.md) and the scripts to prepare the database (keyspace, tables...)

+## Build

+## Deploy

+To deploy on ICP or a kubernetes cluster use the deployment yaml file under the `deployments` folder.

 ## Code explanations

 ### Cassandra persistence using Spring Cassandra Data
 We are using Reactive interface for the BFF which is also supported by [Spring data for cassandra](https://docs.spring.io/spring-data/cassandra/docs/current/reference/html/)

 The configuration class leverages annotation to inject parameters coming from cassandra.properties file